veraberger/veraberger.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a second-year PhD candidate in Physics at MIT, where I study how black holes change on timescales from microseconds to years.
+I am a third-year PhD candidate in Physics at MIT, where I study the extremes of black hole accretion through transients such as tidal disruption events and X-ray binary outbursts.
+I use observations from X-ray to radio wavelengths to characterize black hole variability on millisecond- to year-timescales and map the geometry of the innermost regions of matter closest to a black hole.

-Prior to joining MIT, I completed an MPhil in Scientific Computing at the University of Cambridge, developing magnetohydrodynamic simulations of stellar plasmas.
+Prior to joining MIT, I pursued an MPhil in Scientific Computing at the University of Cambridge, where I developed magnetohydrodynamic simulations of stellar plasmas.
 I received my undergraduate degree from Pomona College, where I studied supernova host galaxies and the combinatorics of partially ordered sets.